Associate Professor in Genova, Italia

 He has been a reviewer for several international journals, including IEEE Transactions on Games, Sensors, Elsevier Entertainment Computing, IEEE Software, Elsevier Computer & Graphics, Elsevier Computer & Education, etc..

-Prof. Berta has been involved in the technical and management activities of several scientific and applicative projects related to the electronics applications funded by EU and MIUR, like L3Pilot (2018) [email protected] (2016), Game and Learning Alliance NoE (2014), Stimulating entrepreneurship through Serious Games LLP (2013) and Travel in Europe LLP (2010).
+Prof. Berta has been involved in the technical and management activities of several scientific and applicative projects funded by EU and MIUR, like Hi-Drive (2021), L3Pilot (2018), [email protected] (2016) and Game and Learning Alliance NoE (2014).

 He is founding member of the Serious Games Society (SGS), and he is a member of the Institute of Electrical and Electronic Engineers (IEEE), the Association for Computing Machinery (ACM)and theIEEE Computer Society (CS).